-The MESSENGER mission to Mercury is using multiple encounters with Earth, Venus and Mercury to slow the spacecraft down so it can enter orbit in 2011.
+The MESSENGER mission to Mercury used multiple encounters with Earth, Venus and Mercury to slow the spacecraft down so it could enter orbit in 2011.

 All this is the best we can do with chemically powered rockets: we are constrained by Kepler to travel sedately along elliptical paths, because we just can't carry enough fuel for continuous propulsion.